erezrokah/dashboards/README.md

 ## What's inside?

-Currently we have basic asset inventory dashboards for AWS, GCP filterable by account_id,regions (project_id for GCP) (more is coming).
+Currently we have basic asset inventory dashboards for AWS, GCP filterable by account_ids, regions and tables (project_id for GCP) (more is coming).

-**Naming Convention** - Dashboards file name correlate to CloudQuery resources.

 ### AWS

 All AWS dashboards are coming with account_ids and regions filter.

 Located under [./dashboards/aws](./dashboards/aws)

+**Note**: aws_asset_inventory.json will require to execute the following [view](./views/aws_resources.sql) before importing the dashboard.

 ### GCP